sislam99/fmri_state_transition_dynamics/README.md

 - Compute dynamics of discrete states of multi-variate resting state fMRI data determined with one of the seven clustering methods.
 - Assess the test-retest reliability of the estimated dynamics of discrete states.

-# How to use?
+# How to use the code?
-According to the article, there are few steps from determining clusters to reliability test.
-We divided the whole analysis in few parts and for each parts we provided the Python (.py) file with helping functions and required libraries.
+As our paper describes, there are a few steps from determining clusters to the test-retest reliability test.
+We divided the whole analysis into a few parts and for each part provided the Python (.py) file with helping functions and required libraries.

 - `all_observables.py` contains a few functions.
-These functions can be used to determine the Cluster labels, centroids, GEV and other observables (coverage time, frequency, average lifespan, transition probability matrix).
-For example, `Kmeans(data, num_clusters)` will take time series data: "data" and number of cluster: "num_clusters" as input, and will provide labels of each time points and centroid of each cluster.
-The function `lav_observ(data, method, num_clusters)` is written to provide labels of each time points, GEV, and all five observables((centroid position, coverage time, frequency, average lifespan, transition probability matrix) for a given time series data, method (Kmeans, Kmedoids, AC, AAHC, TAAHC, Bisecting_Kmeans, GMM).
+These functions can be used to determine the Cluster labels, centroids, GEV, and other observables (coverage time, frequency, average lifespan, transition probability matrix).
+    - For example, function `Kmeans(data, num_clusters)` takes the time series data (i.e., "data") and the number of clusters (i.e., "num_clusters") as input, and outputs the cluster label of each time point and the centroid of each cluster.
+    - Function `lav_observ(data, method, num_clusters)` outputs the cluster label of each time point, GEV, and all five observables((centroid position, coverage time, frequency, average lifespan, transition probability matrix).
+Its inputs are the time series data, clustering method (Kmeans, Kmedoids, AC, AAHC, TAAHC, Bisecting_Kmeans, or GMM), and the number of clusters.

 - `discrepancy_measures.py` has functions which altogether provide discrepancy measures of observables between sessions of the same participant and between different participants.